Maher-Elmair/Todo-List-App/README.md

 ## 📖 Project Description

-This project is a fully functional **To-Do List App** built with **React** and styled using **Material UI (MUI)**.
+This project is a fully functional **To-Do List App** built using **React + Vite** and styled with **Material UI (MUI)**.
-It allows users to add, complete, edit, and delete tasks, with automatic storage of data using `localStorage`.
+It allows users to add, complete, edit, and delete tasks with real-time toast notifications.
+Tasks are persisted automatically using the browser's `localStorage`.

-It’s designed with **Arabic RTL support**, responsive layout, and a custom theme using the **Alexandria** font.
+The app supports **Arabic RTL layout**, a custom Material UI theme (with **Alexandria** font), and a modular structure using custom **React Contexts**.

 ---

 ## ✅ Features

-- 📝 Add new tasks with a title
+- 📝 Add new tasks with title & details
-- ✅ Mark tasks as completed (with line-through style)
+- ✅ Mark tasks as completed with clear visual feedback
-- 📝 Edit task title and details via Dialog
+- 📝 Edit tasks using a clean modal dialog
-- 🗑️ Delete tasks with confirmation dialog
+- 🗑️ Delete tasks with confirmation prompts
-- 🔁 Filter tasks: all, completed, or not completed
+- 🔁 Filter tasks by all, completed, or not completed
-- 💾 Auto-save tasks to browser's Local Storage
+- 💾 Save tasks automatically to localStorage
+- 📢 Show toast messages (success/info) for task actions
-- 🧠 Global state management using React Context
+- 🧠 Global state management via custom React Contexts
-- 🌐 RTL layout and Arabic support
+- 🌐 Right-to-left layout and full Arabic support
+- ⚡ Built with **Vite** for faster development & builds
-- 📱 Responsive Material UI design
+- 📱 Fully responsive UI using Material UI

 ---